luloxi/ECDSA-node/readme.md

 - Allowing to select between wallets with easy names for sender and recipient
 - Updating balances for both sender and recipient after a transfer
 - Set up and go, signing and complex stuff happens behind scenes
+- Addresses are shown and processed in Ethereum address formatting

 ## Filesystem